Easy Apple, Beet & Carrot Relish: A Deliciously Gentle Detox

 Prep: 10 minutes Dress: 2 minutes Total: 12 minutes Serves: 2-4

-The links below are affiliate links chosen for product quality and purity.
+The links in the recipe below are affiliate links chosen for product quality and purity.

 1 whole organic beet, grated

 1 large organic carrot or 2 medium organic carrots, grated

 1 organic green Granny Smith apple, grated or julienned

 sea salt to taste

 Optional Extras For Fun!

 1-2 inches of peeled fresh organic ginger, grated